jb3/jb3/README.md

 ## Hi there, I'm Joe! 👋

-I'm Joe, a Computer Science student working primarily with Python, Rust and Elixir!
+I'm Joe, a Computer Science student at the [University of Nottingham](https://cs.nott.ac.uk) working primarily with Python, Rust and Elixir!

-I spend most of my time working as an Owner at [Python Discord](https://pythondiscord.com/), focusing mainly on our infrastructure and technology.
+I spend most of my time working as an Owner at [Python Discord](https://pythondiscord.com/), focusing mainly on our infrastructure and technology which includes tooling such as Kubernetes, NGINX (particularly nginx-ingress), PostgreSQL and Prometheus/Grafana.

-I'm starting Computer Science at University level this September!

 Check out some of my projects below and be sure to hit me up on Discord at `@joe#6000`, email `joe@jb3.dev` or join my personal Discord server at [jb3.dev/discord](https://jb3.dev/discord).